roboticsuic/Voice-Hand/DESCRIPTION.md

 	- Window increase: 100ms milliseconds to increase the sliding window for each step

 </li>
-<li> Audio(MFCC)/Feature extracter: a scale used to compare new frequencies with the classified ones. (source:https://medium.com/prathena/the-dummys-guide-to-mfcc-aceab2450fd)</li>
+<li> Audio(MFCC)/Feature extracter: a scale used to compare new frequencies with the classified ones(finds features). (source:https://medium.com/prathena/the-dummys-guide-to-mfcc-aceab2450fd)</li>
 <li> Neural Network(Keras): the neural network that will process the data and assign weight to the input based on the frequency similarity found in the MFCC features that were found</li>
     </ul>